iFangg/leetcode/README.md

 ```

 ### Converted Sorted Array to Binary Search Tree (`easy10.js`)
 Another binary tree problem, my thought process was correct - hard to go wrong with simply implementing a bst - but again my implementation let me down.
 Didn't properly implement the creation of a bst and found errors initially of creating unbalanced trees.
+The problem here was that I wasn't setting the middle of the sub arrays to be the parent node of the subtree and so each subtree had a chance of being unbalanced.
 Goes to show I need more practice and time spent on these fundamentals.